Learn How To Weave with Tom Knisely

 When I was approached to film a beginning weaving video, I could have jumped for joy.
 This is just the subject that I love the most.
 I would love to have you all come to the studio, but that will not be possible for many people.
 For people who have difficulty finding a teacher or class in their area to learn how to weave, this is the perfect solution to their problem.
 The idea of helping someone realize their dream of weaving is heartwarming for me.

-I realized that it’s impossible to teach you everything I know in a 90 minute video.
+I realized that it’s impossible to teach you everything I know in a 90 minute course.
 But, here are the basics and a step-by-step beginning weaving project for you to follow and get started.
 I hope this video will be helpful to you and please let me know sometime how you are coming along.
 I wish you good luck, tight warps, and a lifetime of happiness weaving.